xster/flutter-wiki/Flutter-Installation-Bundles.md

 1) `flutter precache` will make sure that the `flutter` tool's cache of binary artifacts is up-to-date.
 1) _OPTIONAL_: `flutter ide-config --overwrite` will generate and update IDE configuration files for the Flutter repo.
 You only need to do this if you are using an IDE like IntelliJ or VS Code.
 1) In a temporary directory, run `flutter create --template=app app_sample`, `flutter create --template=package package_sample`, and `flutter create --template=plugin plugin_sample`.
 You may then remove the app_sample, package_sample, and plugin_sample directories.
 This will populate the pub cache with any additional packages needed for creating new flutter projects using each of those templates.

-These steps will set up your machine to pre-cache all of the necessary components for working offline, or for avoiding large downloads on slow connections.

 Another alternative to the above steps is to run the prepare_package.dart script directly (which is what we use to create the installation bundles in the first place).
 You would invoke that script like this: